 Among the best Spanish holiday island and the largest of the Canary Islands, Tenerife is a very famous destination for beach vacations.
 Other than the jazzy nightlife and remarkable diving sites, the island provides excellent opportunities for watersports like surfing, windsurfing, parascending, and jet-skiing.
 Mountain lovers can enthrall themselves with hiking tours, scenic drives along rocky cliffs and cable car ride to the top of Spain’s highest peak.

 Apart from the ones mentioned above, do you know any other Spanish islands that should have been in this list?
 Share the destinations in the comments below and forward this list to your globetrotter buddies.
-Don’t forget to book a holiday to Europe to experience what all these amazing islands offer!
+Don’t forget to plan a holiday in Europe to experience what all these amazing islands offer!
 You’ll be amazed by everything the islands have to offer you and by the warmth and hospitality of the locals.
 Pack your bags and jet off to this dreamy destinations now.